It is important to provide easy access to healthier food and drink options in schools and early childhood services.

 - increase the proportion of children and adults in the healthy weight range

-- promote enjoyment of healthy foods.
+- promote the enjoyment of healthy foods.

 For further information, see: Department of Health – Victorian Healthy Eating Enterprise